 Think of that.
 A liver cell that is about one fifth as wide as a human hair is constantly involved directly or indirectly in 500 different functions and you will suffer some health consequence if any of them are not done.
 This also explains why we have no treatments.
 It is so complex that we simply have not had the ability to act against a problem without doing harm somewhere else.
 I'll expand on this in a future article but for now just keep it in mind as you think about liver disease.

-MedX is a bright light shining on the future of medicine and the patient experience.
-It draws together a mixed group of patients, physicians, and researchers focused on how collaboration can greatly improve the current system.
-Conferences are usually useful and good sources of information but rarely inspiring.
-I came away from this one feeling good about the evolution of medical care that is on the horizon.
+I'm optimistic that a new goat will have a better chance.
 There is a tremendous pressure for more and better patient advocacy and it is happening when medicine is simply exploding with innovation and discovery.
 We have a vast array of current problems to deal with but I am convinced that we are on the brink of a golden age for medicine and patients.
 Our biggest challenge will be taking what we know and delivering it in a useful way to the population as a whole.
 A key to that will be patients who are engaged in their own care and who actively participate as their own advocates.
 It will not always be pretty but the future is bright in spite of the great confusion within the government right how.
-If inspiration appeals to you, subscribe to the MedX YouTube channel.
-This year's material isn't up yet but there is much to gain by following this group of extremely bright and passionate people.
-Here is a link.

 Much of our effort in the foundation so far has been focused on the details of the disease process and ways to combat it.
 This is similar to so much that is published today as it avoids the emotional/psychological barriers that make it so difficult to manage weight in our society and the burden it imposes on the obese.
 Our culture is schizophrenic in its pursuit of excess and its glorification of physical perfection.
 We are witness to the epidemic of obesity and we tsk tsk over the problem which is abundantly clear in the statistics.